 After almost two months and keeping the spirit of polishing pgModeler's features during 0.9.3 development we're here to announce important fixes and some interesting new features in 0.9.3-alpha1.
 The first one is the capability of identifying and rendering relationships generated from foreign key constraints with the correct visual semantics.
-Also pgModeler now allows the modification of objects generated by one-to-one and one-to-many relationships like columns and foreign keys constraints.
-Another great enhancement is the objects filtering prior to the database reverse engineering, a handy feature if you constantly work on big databases by generating models from a subset of those databases.
-The tool also received support to some new PostgreSQL 12 features, now it is capable of handling generated columns while designing models, importing databases and performing diffs.
-In the bug fixes side, some crashes were eliminated in different portions of the application.
+Also, pgModeler now allows the modification of objects generated by one-to-one and one-to-many relationships like columns and foreign keys constraints.
+Another great enhancement is the objects' filtering prior to the database reverse engineering, a handy feature if you constantly work on big databases by generating models from a subset of those databases.
+The tool also received support for some new PostgreSQL 12 features, now it is capable of handling generated columns while designing models, importing databases, and performing diffs.
+On the bug fixes side, some crashes were eliminated in different portions of the application.
 Also, relationships are now using correctly the provided global name patterns.
 Some other fixes were made on the system catalog queries and now running import and diff takes less time to complete.
 Don't miss the details on the full post!

 The development of this new version was strongly focused on delivering the support to foreign table objects.
 This way pgModeler is now capable of handling all foreign objects implemented by PostgreSQL.
 There was other important improvements including the support to diff presets which lets the user to configure a set of options enabled/disabled for the diff operations.
 Due to the release of PostgreSQL 12 some patches were applied to pgModeler in order to allow the users to connect to database servers of that version.
 This will allow all operations that depends on connections like export, diff, import to be performed on newer versions of PostgreSQL.
 Finally, lots of bugs were fixed too including crashes, false-positive results on diff feature and some problems on reverse engineering that was causing some kind of objects to be imported wrongly.
 All key changes of the release are fully detailed in this post.
 Keep reading!